A History of St. Alphonsus Parish

 In the 1980’s plans were developed to build a new worship space which could better serve the needs of the growing community.
 The first Mass in the new church was celebrated on December 15, 1985.
 The community continues to explore ways to adapt to the changing world in which it finds itself.

 During the 80’s and 90’s lay people and lay ministers began to take on more active and leadership roles in the parish.
 For the first 30 years of the school, the principal of the Day School was always a religious sister.
 Beginning in 1979 we have had several lay principals and the school has grown, changed and thrived over the years.
-As of December 2012, the day school has approximately 450 students: one 3K classroom, three 4K classrooms, two classes of each grade and specialists in Physical Education, Music, Art, Spanish and Computer.
-A new STEM program - Gateway to Technology - was added in the school year 2010-2011 for grades 5th through 8th.
-Technology needs are changing rapidly and the school is currently in the middle of a project to upgrade the Computer and Phone network infrastructure and to add a managed wireless system to the campus.
-In addition, the Christian Formation program has over 700 students every year including about 200 children who receive either Communion/Reconciliation or Confirmation yearly.
+As of June 2019, the day school has approximately 340 students including one 3K classroom, two 4K classrooms, two 5K classrooms, one class for 2nd and 3rd grades, two classes of each grade for 1st and 4th thru 8th, and full time specialists in Physical Education, Music, Art, Spanish, and a fulltime Director of Teaching and Learning.
+In addition, in 2019 the Christian Formation program has over 485 students including about 150 children who receive either Communion/Reconciliation or Confirmation.

 The new millennium introduced numerous changes to our parish buildings.
-In early summer of 2002, the former convent, now called the PMC, was converted into pastoral and support staff offices as well as instructional rooms.
+In early summer of 2002, the former convent, now called the PMC, was converted into pastoral and support staff offices, instructional rooms, and houses the ERA Neighborhood Outreach Program offices.
 At the same time, the church and school were made handicap accessible with the addition of an elevator and ramps.
 The former chapel was removed and additions were made to the church.
 To the East we added a music ministry room and Blessed Sacrament/daily Mass chapel, Reconciliation room and family room.
 To the South is a new Baptismal Font, gathering space and community room and to the West we have a new entrance, rest rooms, coatroom and Parish Library.
 The project was completed and dedicated by Archbishop Timothy Dolan on August 2, 2003.